Create a Blog in 7 Easy Steps

 My final step is not essential in the structure of the blog but without it, there is no point going any further with your blog.
 It is to get traffic to your blog.
 Going back to our original assumption that you are creating a blog in order to live anywhere in the world!
 So if there is no one reading your posts, there will be no one interested in what you have to offer or recommend, which means no money at the end of the month.

-Here are 5 things you’ll need to master as you get started with your own blog:
+Here are 5 tips you’ll need to apply if you want to send traffic to your own blog:

 Mainly Facebook, Twitter, Instagram and YouTube.
 Depending on your topic, there may be other relevant platforms but don’t try to do too much.
 Master one or two at first, then go onto the others when you are more confident and if they are relevant…

-How to get traffic – 5 – Write Guest posts for other blogs/websites or curated content sites
+Tip 5 – Write guest posts for other blogs/websites or curated content sites

 Now You Have My 7 Easy Steps To Build A Blog!